Chesterton (UK Parliament constituency)

 Chesterton is a former United Kingdom Parliamentary constituency.
 It was created upon the splitting up of the three member Cambridgeshire constituency into three single member divisions in 1885.
 The seat was abolished in 1918 when Cambridgeshire was recreated as a single-member constituency.

 Boundaries

+The Redistribution of Seats Act 1885 split the former three-member Cambridgeshire parliamentary county into three single-member divisions.
+One of these was the Western or Chesterton Division, and the other two were Newmarket and Wisbech.

+The contents of the division were defined as: